 CNC steel machining

-What is cnc steel machining ?
+What is tool steel material ?

 Carbon Steel